Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Methodology

-Observe that as NAGS updates $G_N$ in the absence of obstacles, the first vertex $\psi$ added to $\mathcal{P}(\zeta)$ must be on the shortest path to $\zeta$.
-Any subsequent vertex added to $\mathcal{P}(\zeta)$ must be adjacent to an existing vertex in $\mathcal{P}(\zeta)$.
-This is illustrated in Fig. \ref{fig:ps_progression}.
+The original NAGS algorithm suffers from the inability to distinguish homotopically distinct paths around tiny obstacles regardless of the value of $r$ chosen.
+This is exemplified in Fig. \ref{fig:modified_nags_motivation_r}.
+Notice that regardless of the value of $r$, the original NAGS algorithm is not able to correctly identify the homotopically distinct paths in the top and bottom cases simultaneously.
+This stems from the fact that the continuous path tangent is poorly represented in a discrete graph structure.
+As such, the overlap in the path tangent, approximated by the overlap of the PNS, is easily over- or underestimated, causing the incorrect identification of homotopically distinct paths.

-Thereby, we motivate the use of PS as an alternative to PNS, replacing \cite[Algorithm 3]{sahin2023topogeometrically} with Algorithm \ref{alg:ps}.
-The PS of a vertex is updated whenever an edge is added to the vertex.
-We further update the equivalence relation ($\equiv$) between vertices of the NAG $G_N = (V_N, E_N)$
+Instead of a static approximation of the path tangent, we improve performance by using a dynamic local description of the wavefront of the open set instead (Fig. \ref{fig:nags_progression}).
+The following observation can be made upon careful inspection of the wavefront as it visits a vertex.
+Given the current state of the NAG $G_N = (V_N, E_N)$, define the parent set $\mathcal{P}(v)$ of NAG vertex $v$ as

-where $\zeta_i.cg$ retrieves the CG vertex represented by NAG vertex $\zeta_i$.
-This says that two vertices in a NAG are equivalent if they correspond to the same CG vertex and if their PS are adjacent.
+We observe that in the absence of obstacles, the parent set~(PS) of a vertex starts on the shortest path and grows to adjacent vertices.
+In the presence of obstacles, this rule is broken.
+The PS no longer grows to adjacent vertices.
+This is demonstrated in Fig. \ref{fig:nags_ps_progression}.
+In effect, the PS acts as a local description of the wavefront.

-The PS improves upon the PNS in two key ways.
-Firstly, it is equivalent to generating the PNS with $r=1$ meaning it is equal to the smallest possible PNS.
-This avoids the problem illustrated in Fig. \ref{fig:pns_too_big}.
-Secondly, the PS continuously expands as new homotopically equivalent vertices are discovered.
-This expansion allows subsequent homotopically equivalent vertices to have adjacent PSes, mitigating the problem of false positives in Fig. \ref{fig:pns_too_small}.
+This motivates the use of the PS to detect whether two paths are homotopically distinct or not.
+Two PS $\mathcal{P}_1, \mathcal{P}_2$ are said to be \textit{adjacent} if the following holds:

-With the modified NAGS algorithm, we can more effectively find a pre-specified number of homotopically distinct paths.
-These can then be used as initial guesses for the subsequent trajectory optimization.
+We then redefine the equivalence relation ($\equiv$) as follows: \begin{definition}[Equivalence between NAG vertices] For coincident NAG vertices $v_1$ and $v_2$ and NAG $G_N = (V_N, E_N)$,